Princess of Wales's Stakes

-The Princess of Wales's Stakes is a Group 2 flat horse race in Great Britain open to horses aged three years or older.
-It is run on the July Course at Newmarket over a distance of 1 mile and 4 furlongs (2,414 metres), and it is scheduled to take place each year in July.
+The Princess of Wales's Stakes is a Group 2 flat horse race in Great Britain open to Thoroughbred horses aged three years or older.
+It is run on the July Course at Newmarket over a distance of 1 mile and 4 furlongs (2,414 metres), and takes place each year in July.

 History

 The event is named in honour of Alexandra of Denmark, who became the Princess of Wales in 1863.
 It was established in 1894, and the inaugural running was won by Isinglass.
 In its early history, the race was one of the British season's most valuable and prestigious all-aged races.
 It was initially contested over a mile, and it was extended to its current distance in 1902.

 The present system of race grading was introduced in 1971, and for a period the Princess of Wales's Stakes was classed at Group 3 level.
 It was promoted to Group 2 status in 1978.
 It is now held on the opening day of Newmarket's three-day July Festival meeting.